airyhq/airy/docs/docs/getting-started/installation/minikube.md

 ## Uninstall Airy Core

-You can remove the Airy Core Minikube node from your machine completely running the following command:
+You can remove the Airy Core minikube node from your machine completely running the following command:

 ```sh